Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 Our son’s joy as he presented me with the card he had made was bliss.

-Any educator should present the same excitement to a child who is creative in such a way.
+Any educator should present the same enthusiasm to a creative child in this manner.

 Baked Goods Make Great Christmas Gifts